piku-ghosh/Linkedin-Automation/README.md

 # LinkedIn Members Scraper

-This is a mini Selenium automation project that logs into LinkedIn, searches for profiles with the keyword "Hospitals", scrapes names, and saves them to a CSV file.
-It also captures a screenshot of the results page.
+This is a mini Selenium automation project that logs into LinkedIn, searches for profiles with the keyword "Hospitals", scrapes names.

 ## 🚀 Features
 - Automated login to LinkedIn